 This sub-menu of BGP is called Route Map, as shown in Figure 2.175.
 In this option, the user can apply a route map to incoming or outgoing routes for BGP or BGP4+.
 Three fields are needed to be filled and selected here: Name, List Type, and Sequence Number.
 In Name field, the user can specify name of the route-map.
-In List Type field, the user can select whether Permit or Deny.
-In Sequence Number field, the user can specify that the access list applied to incoming or outgoing advertisements.
+In List Type field, the user can specify that the access list applied to incoming or outgoing advertisements.
 After the new information is keyed in, click the ADD button to take the effect.